 “But I really can’t tolerate XYZ food right now!”

 I believe you.

-For example, if you have been diagnosed with IBS, Fodmap helps people who don’t respond to just cutting out gluten and dairy (those foods aren’t always a problem for people, it could be something simple like apples, ) but it is not a cure and not supposed to be a forever thing.
-A healthy gut can digest just about anything (there are exceptions) and an inflamed gut most things probably don't feel good.
-So what people experience is real, but it isn't a simple formula to fix.
-It's food / supplements/ and working on the internal conflicts that keep us so "bound up", "can't keep things in" and "tied in knots" .
+For example, if you have been diagnosed with IBS, a FODMAP diet helps people who don’t respond to just cutting out gluten and dairy (FYI, those foods aren’t always a problem for people, it could be something simple like apples).
+But it is not a cure and not supposed to be a ‘diet’ that you stay on forever.

-Bottom line, when people are having GI discomforts, I look at both the nervous system health and help with food and supplements to ease the symptoms and make eating easier and more pleasurable.
+Bottom line, when people are having GI discomfort, I look at both the nervous system health and help with food and supplements to ease the symptoms and make eating easier and more pleasurable.